 This item has a high speed and breaks down food fast enough and to tiny pieces making it compatible with the septic tank system.
 It works at 2700RPM and 3/4HP.
 The way it works makes it reduces the cases of jamming and clogging.

 It has its vital grinding components made of stainless steel.
-It’s strong polymer that makes it corrosion-resistant and thus durable.
+It’s a strong polymer that makes it corrosion-resistant and thus durable.
 For the installation, you need no professional because it’s easy to install.

 Just make sure you have the rightful septic tank when you are choosing to use it with the septic tank.
 You can use a sink mounted air switch to activate this waste king garbage disposal.
 The splash guard makes it easy to clean its interiors.

 I am a fan of the InSinkErator garbage disposal, and they have never disappointed me.
-They are more than you need for a garbage disposal.
+They are more than you need for garbage disposal.
 To begin with, this is the quietest garbage disposal we have so far.

 With its sound seal technology, there’s barely noise as its working on the food waste.
 What’s more, it’s a powerful item that has a 1HP for the powerful grinding of the food.
 It further uses the dura induction motor.